internetarchive/fatcat/guide/src/entity_release.md

 The `ext_ids` object name-spaces external identifiers and makes it easier to add new identifiers to the schema in the future.

+Many identifier fields must match an internal regex (string syntax constraint) to ensure they are properly formatted, though these checks aren't always complete or correct in more obscure cases.

 - `doi` (string): full DOI number, lower-case.
 Example: "10.1234/abcde.789".
   See the "External Identifiers" section of style guide for more notes